proycon/sxmo-docs/USERGUIDE.md

 **User-customizable xinitrc**

-For the above Enviroment Variables and also to launch custom programs upon starting X you can use the user customizable `xinit` described in the Files and Folders section.
+For setting the above Enviroment Variables and also to launch custom programs upon starting X you can use the user customizable `xinit` described in the Files and Folders section.
 An example you might use to get started could look like:

 ```sh
 #!/usr/bin/env sh